Readers are Leaders

 Through newspaper reading and information, literacy skills and learners’ opinions are broadened.

-Guide Students in Setting Reading Goals:
+Setting Reading Goals:

 Learners in grades III and above are inspired to set reading goals by providing a chance to win reading trophies at the end of the academic year.
 They are awarded certificates and badges for reading the most number of books.